 I thought this would be easy.
 I know my personal ranking for the Mass Effect games.
 Ask and I’ll shout them out without hesitation, like a sleeper agent responding to a deeply embedded activation phrase.
 The problem is, everyone knows their personal ranking for the Mass Effect series and carries them as if the arrangement of a few numbers were the only universal truth they have.

-But it’s easy to understand why we vary so wildly—the Mass Effect games are each an act in a larger narrative, a space opera spanning nearly a hundred hours of love, death, and ancient alien doomsaying spun out in branching paths specific to the person that played them.
+But it’s easy to understand why we vary so wildly—the Mass Effect games are a collective space opera spanning over a hundred hours of love, death, and ancient alien doomsaying spun out in branching paths specific to the person that played them.
 Some players spent hours getting to know Wrex, others killed him immediately.
 Some thought Mordin a murderous, pompous dingbat while others gave him a chance for redemption.
 Some players punched every character they could, others kissed every character they could.
 It’s a BioWare game.

 Now, in ascending order of goodness....

 The promise of a new galaxy, far, far away was too much for Andromeda’s to handle.
 After 400 years of continuous space travel in one direction, somehow the new system has fewer alien races, less biodiversity, and even more banal ancient alien tech strewn about each planet.
 If only excavating a pyramid were as easy as solving a simple glyph-based Sudoku puzzle.